TedHusted/awake/awake.md/awake.md

 The receptionist’s smile falters ever so slightly, her fingers hesitating over her terminal.
 “Do you have an appointment?”

 “No, but we do have a warrant.”
-Tate opens his tablet.
+Tate holds up his tablet.
 “Should I drop you a copy?”

 “Let me notify Security.
 It should only take a moment.”

 A tall figure in a dark blue suit emerges from a side hallway, wearing a smart glasses with a head mounted display over his right eye.
-He approached the investigators with an outstretched hand, his stride purposeful and his expression neutral.
+He approaches the investigators with an outstretched hand, his stride purposeful and his expression neutral.

 “Good morning.
 I’m Evan Rourke, head of Building Security here at Pulse.
 I understand you’re requesting access to security footage?”